zeruhur/loner/loner-en.md

 ## Advantage and Disadvantage

-If circumstances or positive traits grant an advantage, add a **Chance Die** to the roll.
-Otherwise, when hindrances or negative traits cause a disadvantage, add a **Risk Die**.
+If circumstances or positive tags grant an advantage, add a **Chance Die** to the roll.
+Otherwise, when hindrances or negative tag cause a disadvantage, add a **Risk Die**.
 In both cases keep only the higher die of the added type when you check the roll.

-Consider traits **intuitively and not quantitatively**, using the context of the situation at play.
+Consider tags **intuitively and not quantitatively**, using the context of the situation at play.
 It is important to keep the flow of play fast and not accounting for advantages and disadvantages numerically!

 **Example**
 > You ask, "Does Zahra hack the datapad?"
 You roll one Chance Die and two Risk Die, as Zahra does not have any advantage in hacking and the datapad is the mission goal, compromising it would cause the mission to fail.
 You get (5) [3] [4].
 You discard the lower Risk Die [3] and keep (5) and [4].
 You obtain a **Yes** and add a **And** since they are both 4 or higher.